Fejiro001/weather-app/README.md

 - **In-View List Animations**: Hourly forecast cards utilize a combination of Framer Motion's list variants and useInView to animate individual list items only as they scroll into the viewport, improving perceived performance and user delight.

+- **PWA**: The app is configured as a Progressive Web App, allowing for offline access and improved performance on repeat visits.

+- **Audio Feedback**: The use-sound library is integrated to provide audio feedback for user interactions, enhancing the overall user experience.

+- **Voice Search**: Users can search for locations using voice input, enhancing accessibility and user convenience.

 ### What I learned

 This project was a great opportunity to practice and enhance my skills in several areas: